abhishk8688/RBAC-Dashboard/README.md

 Contributing
 We welcome contributions to this project!
 If you want to improve the application, feel free to fork the repo and submit a pull request.
 Please make sure to follow the code style and conventions used in the project.

+## Contributing
+We welcome contributions to this project!
+If you want to improve the application, feel free to fork the repo and submit a pull request.
+Please make sure to follow the code style and conventions used in the project.

-# Steps to contribute:
+ Steps to contribute:
 Fork the repository.
 Create a new branch: git checkout -b feature-branch.
 Make your changes.
 Commit your changes: git commit -m "Add feature".
 Push to your fork: git push origin feature-branch.
 Open a pull request.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-# Acknowledgements
+## Acknowledgements
 Tailwind CSS: https://tailwindcss.com
 React: https://reactjs.org
 Vite: https://vitejs.dev